Work, Play and Learn!

 This is a project created altogether in the spirit of self-giving at a time when the world needs each person’s help.

-LONG STAY VOLUNTEERS: Internships… we offer food stipends of $50/mo. for long stay volunteers who have spent a week or 2 with us and proven their skills and energy for our projects.
-Other creative options will be considered to support long stay/residential volunteers to make it worth staying a LONG time on Dandelion.
+LONG STAY VOLUNTEERS: Internships… we offer food stipends of $50/week. for long stay volunteers who have spent a week with us and proven their skills and energy for our projects.

 garden manager and other hands on/manigerial skills